InterviewCoach/InterviewCoach/README.md

 **End Session**

 Clicking the 'End Session' button will complete your session.
 You will then be taken to your report, where you will see a clear data visualization of your results.
-For our, our app focuses on giving you feedback on commonly used filler words.
+For now, our app focuses on giving you feedback on your usage of common filler words during the interview session.
 Here, you can conveniently click 'New Session' to continue practicing.

 **Navigating The App**

-Click on the menu button on the top left corner of the app to open the app's navigation.
-In here, you can navigate to our New Session, History, or About page.
+Click on the menu button on the top left corner of the app to open the app's navigation menu.
+In here, you can navigate to start a 'New Session', see your 'History', or learn more about 'How To Use' the app.
 Or, you can simply log out.

 **New Session**

-Our New Session page takes you back into the beginning of a session.
+Selecting 'New Session' takes you back to the Interview Session screen to start a new session.

 **History Session**

-Our History provides data visualization of all your prvious sessions.
+Selecting 'History' provides data visualization of all your previous sessions.
 Scroll through to see your improvements over time.

-**About Page**
+**How To Use**

-Our About page gives a user more information about the functionality of our app.
+Selecting 'How To Use' gives a user more information about the functionality of our app.

 **Log Out**